mdrxy/album-wiz/README.md

 #### Shortcut: update Nginx

-To update the Nginx config inside the running container, make the necessary changes locally and then run:
+To update the Nginx config, make the necessary changes locally and then run:

 ```bash
 docker exec vinyl-nginx nginx -s reload